Peat Pots: Biodegradable Planters For Your Garden

 As these are fragile, you do need to be careful while working with them, and you don’t want to overwater your plants while they’re in these non-draining containers.
 If you want something that’s easier to work with or that won’t break if you don’t handle it delicately, stick with peat pots.

-Q: Starting tomato seeds in peat pots?
+Q: Can I start tomato seeds in these pots?

-A: Starting tomatoes, or other vining plants, works just fine in peat pots.
+A: Starting tomatoes, or other vining plants, works just fine in these pots.
 However, as tomatoes can take a little time to mature to a transplantable size, you may need to repot your plant into a larger pot to give it more time.
 That’s not a problem at all.
 Simply take your peat strip or pellet and pop it directly into a larger peat pot.

 Q: Can you make a substitute out of just newspaper?